-As people begin considering summer vacations, national parks and road trips are always a good option for anyone looking to immerse themselves more into nature than city life.
-When planning which parks to visit, however, avoid the lure of the most well known ones and keep your footprint light while opting for the less crowded ones.
-Here are the five least visited national parks in California to consider if you want to explore the golden state at your own pace (once it’s safe).
-Check the National Park Service website for reopening dates and alerts.
+As people consider summer vacation planning, national parks and road trips are always a good option for anyone looking to immerse themselves more into nature than city life.
+When planning which parks in North America to visit, however, avoid the lure of the most well known ones (like Yosemite National Park (where you can glimpse black bears), North Cascades National Park and the Grand Canyon) and keep your footprint light while opting for the less crowded ones.
+Here are the five least-visited national parks in California to consider if you want to explore the golden state at your own pace.
+Check the United States National Park Service website for hours and details while planning.

 Lassen Volcanic National Park